Le Quatre Sept

 • Signals.
 When playing a card, a player may tap the table, signalling that he or she holds good cards in that suit, and requesting partner to lead it when possible.
 Sliding a card onto the table is a signal that one holds good cards in the other suit of the same colour - for example sliding a diamond is a request to partner to lead hearts.

 • Target score.
-The game ends when a team has a score of 33 points or more.
+The game ends when a team has a score of 32 points or more.
+If both teams reach this target in the same deal, the game is won by the first team that claims a win.
 In some places longer games are played, for example until one team reaches 150 points or more.

 The description of La Poule on the Jeux de Cartes Inédites site includes the following rules, which significantly affect the tactics of the game: